jmona789/Blackjack/README.md

 # Blackjack

-To run this clone the project, navigate to its folder in terminal and run `ruby runner.rb`.
+To run: clone the project, navigate to its folder in terminal and run `ruby runner.rb`.